built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 ---

-These are settings you can experiment with (e.g. if you already have your own CDS for apps you can update the url and restart the Workspace Platform).
+These are settings you can experiment with (e.g., if you already have your own CDS for apps, you can update the URL and restart the Workspace Platform).

-The search provider will ask the [apps.ts](client/src/apps.ts) file for a list of applications and it will read the apps directory rest endpoint and return it.
+The search provider checks the [apps.ts](client/src/apps.ts) file for a list of applications and then it reads the apps directory REST endpoint and returns it.
 The search provider then maps the apps to an array of SearchResult objects.
-The apps file will check to see if it has permission to launch external processes or download app assets and filter out entries as appropriate (it will log a warning of the apps filtered out and in a real app you could move this logic to the launch action to then notify the user they can't launch that app on this machine).
+The apps file checks to see if it has permission to launch external processes or download app assets and filter out entries as appropriate.
+It logs a warning of the apps filtered out and in a real app you could move this logic to the launch action to then notify the user they can't launch that app on this machine.

 When a user selects a result in OpenFin Home, it is returned to the search provider and the search provider uses [launch.ts](client/src/launch.ts) to launch the result.